Caesium: Definition of the second

 The second, symbol s, is the SI unit of time.
-It is defined by taking the fixed numerical value of the caesium frequency Δν_{Cs}, the unperturbed ground-state hyperfine transition frequency of the caesium-133 atom, to be 9192631770 when expressed in the unit Hz, which is equal to s−1.
+The BIPM restated its definition at its 26th conference in 2018: "[The second] is defined by taking the fixed numerical value of the caesium frequency Δν_{Cs}, the unperturbed ground-state hyperfine transition frequency of the caesium-133 atom, to be 9192631770 when expressed in the unit Hz, which is equal to s−1."

 Electric power and electronics

 Caesium vapour thermionic generators are low-power devices that convert heat energy to electrical energy.
 In the two-electrode vacuum tube converter, caesium neutralizes the space charge near the cathode and enhances the current flow.

 Caesium is also important for its photoemissive properties, converting light to electron flow.
 It is used in photoelectric cells because caesium-based cathodes, such as the intermetallic compound K_{2}CsSb, have a low threshold voltage for emission of electrons.
 The range of photoemissive devices using caesium include optical character recognition devices, photomultiplier tubes, and video camera tubes.
 Nevertheless, germanium, rubidium, selenium, silicon, tellurium, and several other elements can be substituted for caesium in photosensitive materials.

-Caesium iodide (CsI), bromide (CsBr) and caesium fluoride (CsF) crystals are employed for scintillators in scintillation counters widely used in mineral exploration and particle physics research to detect gamma and X-ray radiation.
+Caesium iodide (CsI), bromide (CsBr) and fluoride (CsF) crystals are employed for scintillators in scintillation counters widely used in mineral exploration and particle physics research to detect gamma and X-ray radiation.
 Being a heavy element, caesium provides good stopping power with better detection.
 Caesium compounds may provide a faster response (CsF) and be less hygroscopic (CsI).

 Caesium vapour is used in many common magnetometers.

 The element is used as an internal standard in spectrophotometry.
 Like other alkali metals, caesium has a great affinity for oxygen and is used as a "getter" in vacuum tubes.
 Other uses of the metal include high-energy lasers, vapour glow lamps, and vapour rectifiers.